misterorion/misterorion.com/content/_index.md

 ---
-description: System Administrator in New York City.
+description: DevOps Developer in New York City.
 ---

 Greetings!
 My name is **Orion Anderson**.
-I'm a system administrator located in New York City.
+I'm a DevOps Developer located in New York City.

 I love all things Linux, Docker, AWS and automation.
 I also dabble in front-end development.